stef/pwdsphinx/README.md

 entity, otherwise this entity is able to offline-bruteforce your SPHINX master password.
-If you use either of these services in a threshold setup, and these threshold servers are controlled by different entities, you should be ok, as long as noone controls a threshold number of oracles/servers.
+If you use either of these services in a threshold setup, and these threshold servers are controlled by different entities, you should be ok, as long as no one controls a threshold number of oracles/servers.

 ### OPAQUE-Store CLI Parameters